-INTERNATIONAL ELECTROTECHNICAL COMMISSION Photovoltaic devices - Part 1.2: Measurement of ourcent voltage, observatoristics of hifacial photovoltaic (PV) devices FOREWORD 1) The International electroscopolical, Commission (IEC) is a wondwide organization for standardization comprising all national electroscopolical committees (IEC National Committees).
-The object of IEC is to promote international electroscopolical committees (IEC National Committees).
-The object of electroscip electroscip this end and in addition to other activities, IEC publishes international Standards, Technical Specifications, Publication(s)').
-Their preparation is entrusted to technical committees; any IEC National Committee interested In the subject dealt with may participate in this preparatory work, international, governmental and non- overnmental organizations liaising with the IEC also participate in this preparation.
-IEC collaborates closely with the International Organization for Standardization (ISO) in accordance with conditions determined by 2) The formal decisions or agreements of IEC on technical matters express, as nearly as possible, an international consensus of opinion on the relevant subjects since each technical committee has representation from all 3) IEC Publications have the form of recommendations for international use and are accepted by IEC National Committees in that sense.
-While all reasonable efforts are made to ensure that the technical content of IEC Bublications, is accurate IEC cannot be held accountible for the way in which they are used or for any misinterpretation by any end user.
-4) In order to promote International uniformity, IEC National Committees undertake to apply IEC Publications between any IEC Publication and the corresponding national or regional publication shall be clearly indicated in
+INTERNATIONAL ELECTROTECHNICAL COMMISSION Photovoltaic devices - Part 1-2: Measurement of current-voltage characteristics of bifacial photovoltaic (PV) devices FOREWORD The International Glectualapolocal Commission (EC) is a worldwide organization for standardization comprising all national elactualecolocal committees (EC National Committees).
+The object of EC is to promote international econocation on all guestions concerning standardization in the electrical and electronic fields.
+To this end and in addition to other activities, IEC publishes international Standards, Technical Specifications, Technical Reports, Publicly Available Specifications (PAS) and Guides (hereafter referred to as "EC Publication(s)").
+Their preparation is entrusted to technical committees; any IEC National Committee Interested In the subject dealt with may participate in this preparatory work.
+International, governmental and non- governmental organizations liaising with the IEC also participate in this preparation.
+IEC collaborates closely with the International Organization for Standardization (ISO) in accordance with conditions determined by accessed between the two organizations.
+2) The formal decisions or agreements of IEC on technical matters express, as nearly as possible, an international consensus of opinion on the relevant subjects since each technical committee has representation from all interested IEC National Committees 3) IEC Publications have the form of recommendations for international use and are accepted by IEC National Committees in that sense.
+While all reasonable efforts are made to ensure that the technical content of IEC Publications is accurate.
+IEC cannot be held responsible for the way in which they are used or for any misinterpretation by any end user.
+4) In order to promote International uniformity, IEC National Committees undertake to apply IEC Publications transparently to the maximum extent possible in their national and regional publications.
+Any divergence between any IEC Publication and the corresponding national or regional publication shall be clearly indicated in